cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-13_00-00-00_iele_vm_architecture-en.md

 1.  > **A Development Environment**

     1.  > is composed of a text editor, a compiler (either to IELE or KEVM), and a wallet (for deploying the smart contract).
-When using an IDE such as Remix or Truffle all the components are integrated.
+When using an IDE such as Truffle all the components are integrated.
 Whereas, when using a terminal each component is an actual program invoked from the command line.

     > **Stake Pool Node**